Simultaneous Action vs. Consecutive Action

 So if you find yourself writing something like ...

-... you need to think through what kind of actions you're describing, and whether "when" would work better than "as."
+... you need to consider what kind of actions you're describing, and whether "when" would work better than "as."
 Even though arrivals aren't usually instantaneous (unless, you know, magic), once you've arrived, you've arrived, so "when" is the correct choice:

-Another common problem with "as" that I see in fiction is a character speaking a short phrase as they are doing are doing multiple consecutive actions.
+Another common problem with "as" that I see is a character speaking a short phrase as they are doing are doing multiple consecutive actions.
 For example:

 Speaking a short phrase can happen simultaneously with one action, but it can't occur simultaneously with two consecutive actions.
 He either spoke the phrase while putting the lunch in the basket or while carrying it to the door, but not both.
-The simplest fix is usually just removing the dialogue tag.
+Sometimes the simplest fix is removing the dialogue tag.

 "I'm almost ready."
 He put the lunch in the picnic basket and carried it to the door.